ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

    `chmod +x entrypoint.sh`

-   Now we need to update the existing workflow where Postgres variables are currently used and specify the source for them.
+   Now we need to update the existing workflow where PostgreSQL variables are currently used and specify the source for them.
    We need to add the following steps to  lint_test.yml :

   ```